 FAQ

-Who Does Student Disability Services Serve?
+Who Does Student Disability Services (SDS) Serve?

 Reasonable accommodations for students with disabilities are provided for all UMBC students “qualified” under the Americans with Disabilities Act, 1990, as amended, and Section 504 of the Rehabilitation Act of 1973.